tkbell51/bookstore/content/products/better-mind-better-life.md

 ---
 title: Better Mind Better Life
 price: 20
-description: This eBook covers how to live better for enhanced mental health.
+description: Learn ways to deal with stressful situations!
-image: bettermindbetterlife_agsxrx
+image: books/bettermindbetterlife/main
+previewImages:
+  - books/bettermindbetterlife/main
 snipcart: b68c9534-2de7-4c4b-8170-6a11925deaa9
 category: Mental Health
-featured: true
+featured: false
+type: book
 ---

 Stress is something that nobody can avoid forever.
 Stressful situations will always come up when you least expect them and they will literally destroy you mentally most of the time.